AliRezaJoodi/AliRezaJoodi/Portfolio/DirgodazAmol_InductionFurnace_30KW_Model2.md

 Feathres:
 - 3-Phase
 - Half-Bridge with IGBT
 - Power Controller with 3-Phase Full Wave Rectifier with Half Controlled

-The display panel and the Controller board removed.

 Client from [Dirgodaz Amol Industries Inc., Iran](https://dirgodazamol.com/en/)
 Work type was on-site
 Oct 2020 - Nov 2020

-Note: The project design was by my colleague.
 Note: It's a prototype.
+Note: The display panel and the Controller board based on AVR MCU removed.
+Note: Used of a Digital 3-Phase Voltmeter Ammete.
 Note: Three-phase dimmer board and IGBT driver board were used without modification.

 My Tasks: